laget-se/react-gettext-parser/README.md

 ## Features

-* Extracts translatable strings from JSX and JavaScript (obsviously)
+* Extracts translatable strings from JSX, JavaScript as well as Typescript (obsviously)
 * Maps component names and properties to gettext variables (configurable)
 * Maps function names and arguments to gettext variables (configurable)
 * Merges identical strings found in separate files and concatenates their references